-The risk-weighted assets carrying a risk-weight of 250% amounted to EUR 19 billion at 31 December 2023, or 3% of the total risk-weighted assets of the BNPP Group.
-They amounted to EUR 20 billion at 31 December 2022, or 3% of the BNPP Group's total risk-weighted assets, and to EUR 20 billion at 30 June 2024, or 3% of the total risk-weighted assets of the BNP Paribas Group.
-If the BNPP Group increases the amount of high risk-weighted assets (either by increasing the proportion of such high risk-weighted assets in its overall asset portfolio or due to an increase of the regulatory risk-weighting applicable to these assets), its capital adequacy ratios may be lowered."
+The risk-weighted assets carrying a risk-weight of 250% amounted to EUR 20 billion at 31 December 2022, or 3% of the total risk-weighted assets of the BNPP Group.
+They amount to EUR 18 billion at 30 September 2023, 3% of the BNP Paribas Group's total risk-weighted assets.
+If the BNPP Group increases the amount of high risk-weighted assets (either by increasing the proportion of such high risk-weighted assets in its overall asset portfolio or due to an increase of the regulatory risk-weighting applicable to these assets), its capital adequacy ratios may be lowered.